Mikhail Shchepkin

-He distinguished between two kinds of actors, both of whom are dedicated to the art of acting: (1) those who have developed the art of pretense based on intelligence and reason; (2) those who express feelings experienced by the actor in performance and work based on "a flaming-soul, heavenly spark."
+He distinguished between two kinds of actors, both of whom are dedicated to the art of acting: those who have developed the art of pretense based on intelligence and reason; and those who express feelings experienced by the actor in performance and work based on "a flaming-soul, heavenly spark."
 Shchepkin considered the effect of the latter approach superior to that of the former.
 He was opposed to the principles advanced by the French playwright and philosopher Denis Diderot in his Paradox of the Actor (published posthumously in 1830), which inverted Shchepkin's evaluation.

 Life

-Shchepkin was born in the village of Krasnoe, in the Kursk Governorate of the Russian Empire, to a serf family-owned by Count G. S. Volkenshtein.
+Shchepkin was born in the village of Krasnoye, Kursk Governorate, to a serf family owned by Count G. S. Volkenshtein.
 Shchepkin's freedom had to be bought by his admirers in 1821.
 Three years later, he joined the Maly Theatre in Moscow, which he would dominate for the next 40 years—it became known as the 'House of Shchepkin'.
 Shchepkin was the first to play Famusov in the Woe from Wit (1831) and the Mayor in The Government Inspector (1836).
 His acting was acclaimed by Alexander Pushkin, Nikolai Gogol, Alexander Herzen, and Ivan Turgenev for its subtlety, with much attention given to realistic detail and understatement.